-Inside of a project, you'll find a list of line items consisting of the shots that are required in order for the project to be completed.
+Inside a project, you'll find a list of line items consisting of the shots that are required in order for the project to be completed.
 We call these line items 'deliverables.'
 One deliverable is equal to one final, delivered shot (and any alts you may want to deliver with it).
 For example, you may have a project that requires the following:

 Outfit Laydown Grid